garethjohnsdesign/jamalbenmiloud.com/index.md

   icon: wall
   text: Founder of EARN Studios.
 Non-Exec Director of Huel and The Powerful Water
     Company
-speaking-title: Impactful and inspiring lessons from the most innovative businesses
+speaking-title: Impactful and inspiring learnings from the most innovative businesses
 speaking-text: Below is a list of presentations that Jamal can provide as keynotes, conference sessions, as well as workshops
 speaking-qualities:
 - title: Brand Love
   text: |-
-    How to build a brand without spending a dollar on advertising
+    How to build a brand the world loves and talks about

     * What is Brand Love?
     * Why do some brands have it while others are just "liked”?